heini208/fault_detector_spot/documentation/System_Design.md

 center, inevitably causing a collision if the tag is mounted on a solid surface like a wall.
 Therefore, applying a standoff offset is essential for safe operation.

 This is the primary mode for reliable and repeatable inspection tasks.
-As illustrated by the `ManipulatorGetGoalTag` and `ManipulatorMoveArmAction` behaviors, the workflow is as follows:
+As illustrated by the `ManipulatorGetGoalTag` and `ManipulatorMoveArmAction` behaviours, the workflow is as follows:

 1. The system identifies the target AprilTag from the list of currently visible tags.